mcadriaans/eda_travel-aggregator/README.md

    ```bash
    pip install -r requirements.txt
    ```

-## 🥅 Goals
-1. **Analyze Customer Behavior:** Understand booking trends to tailor services to customer needs.
-2. **Identify High-Demand Routes:** Predict peak travel times and popular destinations to optimize resource allocation.
-3. **Detect Anomalies:** Identify and address fraudulent bookings or unusual price fluctuations to ensure platform integrity.
-4. **Improve Conversion Rates:** Enhance the search-to-booking process to increase user engagement and transaction rates.
-5. **Customer Retention & Marketing:** Develop strategies to retain loyal customers and optimize marketing efforts based on data insights.

-This data-driven approach leverages Python to extract valuable insights and provide actionable recommendations for improving the platform's efficiency and customer satisfaction.

 ## 📋 Data Overview
 - **Time Span:** The analysis draws on data spanning a period of more than 3 years, 10 months, and 7 days.
 - **Data Files:**